 Things to consider.

-Let’s take a look at some considerations when implementing a strategy to trade Touch Brackets.
+Let’s take a look at some considerations when implementing a strategy to trade Touch Bracket contracts.

 Let’s say you’ve analyzed the markets and determined that price will climb higher.
 If this is the case, you want to be a buyer or go long the contract.
 Typically, traders looking to buy a Touch Bracket will look for one with a floor close to the indicative index.
 In most scenarios, two brackets will have a risk to reward profile offering the greatest effective leverage and upside opportunity to buyers, and two brackets offering similar opportunities to sellers.